grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 ### Test Example #2: Mocked Test

 End-to-end testing can be expensive to write and much more expensive to maintain.
-Perhaps in testing, the end-to-end request could be mocked, and the tests scoped to the business logic on top of that response?
+Instead, we could mock the responses from external APIs and scope the tests to local business logic.

 This test does not cover the use of the _ThirdPartyAuth_ library.